tqthang1995/integration-system/README.md

-PHP Admin Dashboard
+PHP Integration-system

 Introduction
-This PHP Admin Dashboard project provides a web-based administration interface for managing users.
+This PHP Integration-system project provides a web-based administration interface for managing users.
 It allows administrators to perform CRUD (Create, Read, Update, Delete) operations on user data.
 The dashboard is designed to be intuitive and user-friendly, making it easy for administrators to manage users efficiently.

 Features
 User Management: Add, view, edit, and delete user accounts.